 We have received inquiries from interested community members who not only want to know the current status, but are also interested in future opportunities for public input.
 After the Draft Program EIR is complete, the public can look forward to a number of public opportunities to learn more about the Master Plan and Draft Program EIR, and to provide additional comments.
-The Airport Master Plan will be made available in draft form for a 45-day public review period, estimated for late 2017/early 2018.
-We are planning a public workshop and a presentation at the Palomar Airport Advisory Committee during the public review period.
+We are currently planning a presentation at the November 2017, Palomar Airport Advisory Committee meeting.
+We anticipate the presentation will have two sections.
+First the Master Plan will be reviewed, including the design approach and proposed alternatives.
+Then there will be an overview of the environmental review and steps forward.
+In early December 2017, the Airport Master Plan will be made available in draft form for a 45-day public review period.
+We are also planning a Public Workshop during the public review period, where we will give the presentation again, and there will be more opportunity for the public to ask questions.
 We encourage everyone to sign up for email updates, to make sure they are receiving the most current information about the next Public Workshop and other public involvement opportunities.

 Public involvement is a key component of the Master Plan process.
 County Airports will be soliciting input from airport users, tenants, travelers, resource agencies, public officials, and residents throughout the planning process and at key stages of the Master Plan’s development.
 Public workshops and meetings will be held to discuss the Plan’s findings and recommendations.

 - Presentation to City of Carlsbad Staff on May 1, 2017

 Ongoing updates on the progress of the Master Plan will be held at regularly scheduled meetings of the Palomar Airport Advisory Committee (PAAC).
 Information on the committee and its meeting schedule are found here.